DiyaPShetty/Java_Progs/README.md

-# Java_Progs
+This is my new java programs.
-Name: Diya P Shetty USN:NNM24IS080
+Name: Diya P Shetty
+USN:NNM24IS080